Brett Kavanaugh moves towards Supreme Court confirmation after long, bitter fight

 Protesters chanted "Shame" at Manchin later when he talked to reporters outside his office.

 Republicans control the Senate by a meager 51-49 margin.
-Support from Collins and Manchin would give Kavanaugh at least 51 votes.
+Support from Collins and Manchin would give Kavanaugh at least 51 votes, assuming no one else changes their stance.

-Three female GOP senators — Jodi Ernst of Iowa, Shelley Moore Capito of West Virginia and Cindy Hyde-Smith of Mississippi, sat directly behind Collins as she spoke.
+Three female GOP senators — Iowa's Jodi Ernst, West Virginia's Shelley Moore Capito and Mississippi's Cindy Hyde-Smith — sat directly behind Collins as she spoke.
 Majority Leader Mitch McConnell of Kentucky sat directly in front of Collins and pivoted his seat around to face her.
 A few Democrats sat stone-faced nearby.

 When she finished, Collins received applause from the roughly two dozen GOP senators present.